fedor-rusak/rust-ffi-glfw/README.md

 Now at least I can hide all monstrosity inside module.
 And now I know that if you depend on some git repo you should force cargo to download its source.
 Dammit!

+This is now officially an example repo for using first_lib.
+And for development purposes I use feature of cargo for getting crate from specific branch.
+And ho-ho-ho it is vulcano branch!
+PS It is a branch name pointing to a fact that I am playing with Vulkan API.

 # Windows instructions from scratch

  * Install Rust, Cargo with [rustup](https://www.rust-lang.org/en-US/install.html)